MinhPB98/Face-recognition-using-MTCNN-and-FaceNet-to-open-door/README.md

-# Face-Door
-# Using face recognition to open door
+# Face recognition to open door
 # 1. Git clone this github https://github.com/phanbaominh111198/face_cpu
 # 2. Create Dataset
 Second you will create the folder called " Dataset ", subfolder called"FaceData" ( which is created by yourself too) .
 There are two sub-folder called "Raw" which is use to save your original image, I mean the image of yourself.
 And the "Processeed" to use save the image after processing such as align it and crop it into a new size